Dating Someone Who Struggles With Their Mental Health

 Granting Space When Necessary

-Since caring for one’s mental health and dating can be stressful, romantic relationships may have to be placed on the back burner in order for the person to concentrate on his or her mental health.
+Since caring for one’s mental health and dating can be stressful, romantic relationships may have to be placed on the back burner for the person to concentrate on his or her mental health.
 This means that on some days, one’s partner may want to be alone, and on other days, he or she may be eager for company.
 A caring and understanding partner is able to give the other person the space that they need for the cultivation of balanced emotions and ample recovery.
 In some cases, taking time away from a person so that they can focus on rehabilitative care (without being penalized in the relationship) may be the wisest choice for the well-being of a partner who is deeply affected.

 Removing Triggers From the Environment